thewickk/thewickk.github.io/index.md

 ## Reflection on Artifact Three:

-* I was a bit disappointed that I was not able to convert the database to MongoDB, but in the process, I was able to get a good refresher on using MongoDB, PostgreSQL, Flask, and SQLAlchemy.
-It is always difficult for me to revisit old code that has not been touched in a while.
+* It is always difficult for me to revisit old code that has not been touched in a while.
 It is funny how something you originally spent so much time and effort on, where at one point you knew it like the back of your hand, can become so foreign and confusing because it has been stable for so long there hasn’t been a need to revisit it.
 After some considerable effort of going through the program, understanding comes back relatively quickly and in a way you time travel back to a place when developing the application was a new and experience.